menu

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Copalis Beach - Pacific Beach is worth considering.

-Copalis Beach - Pacific Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Copalis Beach - Pacific Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Demographics

-The per capita income in Copalis Beach - Pacific Beach in 2022 was $28,815, which is lower middle income relative to Washington and the nation.
-This equates to an annual income of $115,260 for a family of four.
+The per capita income in Copalis Beach - Pacific Beach in 2022 was $29,504, which is low income relative to Washington, and lower middle income relative to the rest of the US.
+This equates to an annual income of $118,016 for a family of four.
 However, Copalis Beach - Pacific Beach contains both very wealthy and poor people as well.

 The most common language spoken in Copalis Beach - Pacific Beach is English.
 Other important languages spoken here include Polish and German/Yiddish.